SpontanCombust/witcherscript-ide/docs/user-manual/project-system.md

 # Project System

-## Script Content
-//TODO
+The game during script compilation needs to think only about assembling one big blob of code that will be then compiled.
+Places where it looks for said code are predefined and limited.
+Aside from the testing stage, developing a script mod often means working in a completely unrelated workspace directory, which can additionally be stored remotely using a version control system like Git.
+WitcherScript IDE bridges the gap between those workspaces and scripts in the game directory by introducing a project system.

+Projects organize WitcherScript code into seperable packages which can depend on other packages in the form of other [projects](#project) or raw [content directories](#content-directory).

-## Project Manifest
+## Project

-In order for the IDE to know all the important information needed to analyze scripts a project needs a manifest file.
+A WitcherScript project that WitcherScript IDE establishes is comprised of two things: a [manifest](#manifest-format) and a scripts directory.
-This file is written in TOML format and by convention is called `witcherscript.toml`.
+The manifest is a TOML file by convention called `witcherscript.toml`.
+It contains basic information about the project like its name and what are its dependencies.
+The scripts directory is a subfolder literally called *"scripts"*, which contains all of project's WitcherScript files.
+The location of that folder can be configured in the manifest.

+## Manifest format

-Beware: format of the manifest may change in the future.
-Look out for breaking changes section in the changelog.
+:exclamation: ***Beware***: *format of the manifest may change in the future.
+Look out for breaking changes section in the changelog.*

-## Manifest format:
 Every manifest is composed of following sections:

 - [content](#the-content-table) *: